Mental Capacity (Amendment) Act 2019

 Although the government has made some concessions, we’re still concerned about how the act will affect the rights of over 300,000 people who have diminished capacity and may be subject to restrictive measures.

-Our Mental Health and Disability Committee will continue lobbying on your behalf while the code is being drafted.
+Our Mental Health and Disability Committee will continue lobbying on your behalf to influence the code of practice.

 What this means for solicitors